Frequently Asked Questions

 No. Once we've both agreed that we are a good fit as coach and client, I do recommend you commit to a minimum of 6 sessions, as this honours the time it takes to become aware of and change significant thinking and behavioural patterns.
 However, it is your role as client to decide how the coaching is best serving you.

-The coaching I offer can be quite transformative and I am committed to making my coaching accessible to a diverse range of people.
 My fee acknowledges your ability to pay (with a stretch that values your commitment to the process) and the training, experience and expertise that I bring as your coach.

 Yes!
 I offer most of my coaching online, using applications such as Skype, Zoom, Facetime, WhatsApp.
 So, you can access coaching with Aware with Words from anywhere in the world, that has phone/internet connection!